The-Ducks-Code/YCHOO/README.md

 # You Can Have Only One
- A clicker game made with with only ONE file
+ A small clicker game made with with only ONE file